psyyz10/MapGUI/README.md

 # MapGUI
-It is map system built as the coursework of Graphical User Interface course.
+It is a map system built as the coursework of Graphical User Interface course.